 With our complete, 3-part Lunar 100 guide, no matter if you're a complete novice or a practiced moon-watcher, you'll be finding and recording every single one of the Lunar 100 in no time at all.

 If the sky is clear tonight, and you have our guide in hand, you'll have recorded your first features by the morning!

-This specially designed pack lets you record your Lunar 100 spotting achievements.
-For each individual feature, make a note of when, where and how you saw it.
 When you've done, you'll have a complete record you can share with astronomy club friends or refer to time and again in the future.

 If tonight presents clear skies, you'll be able to make a start on your Lunar 100 voyage of discovery!